wdporter/acim/src/text/4-the-illusions-of-the-ego/v-the-ego-body-conflict/index.md

 :::

 2. A major source of the ego’s off-balanced state is its lack of discrimination between the body and the Thoughts of God.
-²Thoughts of God are unacceptable to the ego, because they clearly point to the non-existence of the ego itself.
+Thoughts of God are unacceptable to the ego, because they clearly point to the non-existence of the ego itself.
-³The ego therefore either distorts them or refuses to accept them.
+The ego therefore either distorts them or refuses to accept them.
-⁴It cannot, however, make them cease to be.
+It cannot, however, make them cease to be.
-⁵It therefore tries to conceal not only ‘unacceptable’ body impulses, but also the Thoughts of God, because both are threatening to it.
+It therefore tries to conceal not only ‘unacceptable’ body impulses, but also the Thoughts of God, because both are threatening to it.
-⁶Being concerned primarily with its own preservation in the face of threat, the ego perceives them as the same.
+Being concerned primarily with its own preservation in the face of threat, the ego perceives them as the same.
-⁷By perceiving them as the same, the ego attempts to save itself from being swept away, as it would surely be in the presence of knowledge.
+By perceiving them as the same, the ego attempts to save itself from being swept away, as it would surely be in the presence of knowledge.

 ::: details Expanded
 A major source of the ego’s off-balanced state is its [the-ego’s] lack of discrimination between the body and the Thoughts of God.
-²Thoughts of God are unacceptable to the ego, because they [the Thoughts of God] clearly point to the non-existence of the ego itself [the-ego’s-self].
+Thoughts of God are unacceptable to the ego, because they [the Thoughts of God] clearly point to the non-existence of the ego itself [the-ego’s-self].
-³The ego therefore either distorts them [the Thoughts of God] or refuses to accept them [the Thoughts of God].
+The ego therefore either distorts them [the Thoughts of God] or refuses to accept them [the Thoughts of God].
-⁴It [the ego] cannot, however, make them [the Thoughts of God] cease to be.
+It [the ego] cannot, however, make them [the Thoughts of God] cease to be.
-⁵It [the ego] therefore tries to conceal not only ‘unacceptable’ body impulses, but also the Thoughts of God, because both [unacceptable body impulses and thoughts of God] are threatening to it [the ego].
+It [the ego] therefore tries to conceal not only ‘unacceptable’ body impulses, but also the Thoughts of God, because both [unacceptable body impulses and thoughts of God] are threatening to it [the ego].
-⁶Being concerned primarily with its [the-ego’s] own preservation in the face of threat, the ego perceives them [unacceptable body impulses and thougts of God] as the same.
+Being concerned primarily with its [the-ego’s] own preservation in the face of threat, the ego perceives them [unacceptable body impulses and thougts of God] as the same.
-⁷By perceiving them [unacceptable body impulses and thougts of God] as the same, the ego attempts to save itself [the-ego’s-self] from being swept away, as it [the ego] would surely be in the presence of knowledge.
+By perceiving them [unacceptable body impulses and thougts of God] as the same, the ego attempts to save itself [the-ego’s-self] from being swept away, as it [the ego] would surely be in the presence of knowledge.
 :::

 ::: details Substituted
 A major source of the ego’s off-balanced state is the-ego’s lack of discrimination between the body and the Thoughts of God.
-²Thoughts of God are unacceptable to the ego, because the Thoughts of God clearly point to the non-existence of the-ego’s-self.
+Thoughts of God are unacceptable to the ego, because the Thoughts of God clearly point to the non-existence of the-ego’s-self.
-³The ego therefore either distorts the Thoughts of God or refuses to accept the Thoughts of God.
+The ego therefore either distorts the Thoughts of God or refuses to accept the Thoughts of God.
-⁴The ego cannot, however, make them the Thoughts of God cease to be.
+The ego cannot, however, make them the Thoughts of God cease to be.
-⁵The ego therefore tries to conceal not only ‘unacceptable’ body impulses, but also the Thoughts of God, because unacceptable body impulses and thoughts of God are threatening to the ego.
+The ego therefore tries to conceal not only ‘unacceptable’ body impulses, but also the Thoughts of God, because unacceptable body impulses and thoughts of God are threatening to the ego.
-⁶Being concerned primarily with the-ego’s own preservation in the face of threat, the ego perceives unacceptable body impulses and thougts of God as the same.
+Being concerned primarily with the-ego’s own preservation in the face of threat, the ego perceives unacceptable body impulses and thougts of God as the same.
-⁷By perceiving unacceptable body impulses and thougts of God as the same, the ego attempts to save the-ego’s-self from being swept away, as the ego would surely be in the presence of knowledge.
+By perceiving unacceptable body impulses and thougts of God as the same, the ego attempts to save the-ego’s-self from being swept away, as the ego would surely be in the presence of knowledge.
 :::

 ::: details Simplified